 APP’s custom metallurgy and metal injection molding process produces high density, net shaped components.
 All parts are designed to meet your manufacturing needs, saving you time and money.Request A Quote

 The MIM process starts with mixing APP’s proprietary MIM Feedstock, a combination of metal powder and binder.

 The MIM feedstock is injected into a mold with multiple mold cavities using automated injection molding machines to produce a “green part” that is 20% larger than the finished component.

 The parts then move through the first stage debinding.
-This removes most, but not all, of binders part and the part prepared for sintering.
+This removes most, but not all, of binders, and the part is prepared for sintering.
 This part is considered a “brown part”.

 During the high temperature sintering process, the part is heated near its melting point, all binder removal is completed, the part densifies, and the final part geometry is formed.

 After sintering, parts can then be sent to secondary operations to improve dimension control, mechanical properties, and visual appearance, such as sizing, heat treating and coating.

 Materials used in metal injection molding are superior to most cast products and slightly inferior to wrought.
 Although traditionally machined components are produced from wrought products, MIM parts are manufactured to just under theoretical density at around 98% resulting in similar mechanical properties and smooth surface finishes.

 APP’s Metal Injection Molding (MIM) process and metallurgical expertise can produce a wide variety of materials, such as stainless steels, low-alloy steel, and stool steels, that solve performance problems for medical device, military and defense, sporting goods, industrial, oil and gas, and aerospace applications.
 If the metal powders are available in the appropriate size and can achieve high density through the sintering process, then the material can be manufactured using the MIM process.
 If you have a performance or an application challenge, APP can develop a solution in our state-of-the-art facility.